JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

     which represents "total amount".
 If it is `AbstractFloat`, it represents total amount of time, but if it is `Int` it represents total number of collisions.

-## Poincaré Sections
+## Boundary Maps
-Poincaré sections (also known as boundary maps) can be obtained with the high level function
+Boundary maps can be obtained with the high level function
 ```@docs
-poincaresection
+boundarymap
 ```
 ---
 For example, take a look at boundary maps of the mushroom billiard, which is known to have a mixed phase space: